 4. Dealing With Multiple Disabilities

 A special education teacher’s classes may have students with various disabilities.
-Since each student is a unique case, the teacher must modify their lessons to suit each disabled learner by providing individualized education programs.
+Since each student is a unique case, the teacher must modify their lessons to suit each student with disabilities by providing individualized education programs.

 5. Handling Death